tidyverse/magrittr/README.md

 # Relevant other differences
 * There is currently no `lambda` function in this version.
 * `magrittr` does not try to maintain a `call` as previously.
-* results are currently always returned visibly in this version.